Shade2012/compfest-18-seapedia-backend/README.md

 cp .env_example.local .env
 ```

-Update the values in `.env` to match your local PostgreSQL configuration.
+Then update the values in `.env` to match your local PostgreSQL configuration.

 ---

 ## 4. Create the Database

-Create a PostgreSQL database with the name specified in your `.env`.
+Create a PostgreSQL database using the name specified in your `.env` file.

 Example: